 Lewandowski had been key to the Republican governor's political rise over the last year, joining her at political events across the country and helping her gain access to the former president's political orbit.
 But his time as her adviser was also marked by frequent staff departures from the governor's office.

-He added that Lewandowski's role was as a “volunteer” and he was “never paid a dime” from Noem's campaign or South Dakota government.
+He added that Lewandowski's role was as a “volunteer” and he was “never paid a dime” from Noem's campaign or the South Dakota government.
 Fury did not immediately respond to a question about whether Noem saw any of Lewandowski's behavior at a Las Vegas fundraising event, where he was accused of the harassment.

 A former top aide to Noem, Maggie Seidel, said in a Wednesday statement to The Associated Press that she thought it would be “outrageous for her to continue to associate with Corey Lewandowski.”